mxp96/xypher/LANGUAGE_SPEC.md

 ## Introduction

-Xypher is a statically-typed compiled language designed for systems programming with focus on safety and performance.
+Xypher is a statically-typed compiled language for systems programming with focus on safety and performance.

 ## Lexical Structure